gillishermans/SIGI_results/README.md

 # Shape Inference and Grammar Induction from Three-Dimensional Buildings: Examples and Results
 Images of buildings examples and new generated buildings for SIGI https://github.com/gillishermans/SIGI.

+We generated 5 unenclosed buildings for each example with 20 and 50 production steps.
-We generated 10 new buildings for each example with and without enclosure for 20 and 50 production steps.
+We generated 10 enclosed buildings for each example with 20 and 50 production steps.

 Notes:
  - Some enclosed buildings contain buildings seperate from each other.
 These were connected by one or multiple uncenclosed shapes that were removed during enclosure.